 Sony RX100 II versus Sony A6000

 The Sony Cyber-shot DSC-RX100 II and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in June 2013 and February 2014.
 The RX100 II is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (RX100 II) and an APS-C sensor.
+The cameras are based on an one-inch (RX100 II) and an APS-C (A6000) sensor.
 The RX100 II has a resolution of 20 megapixel, whereas the A6000 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony RX100 II and the Sony A6000 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 II – represents the basis for the calculations across all the size and weight measures).